JulianKnodt/pars3d/readme.md

 For FBX parsing, my philosophy is if there's something I didn't expect it should crash.
 Immediately.
 This is great for figuring out exactly what is wrong, but if your input FBX file doesn't fit what is expected it will not work at all.
 Better than silently being wrong though.

+Furthermore, it doesn't currently do much for changing materials between formats, which I'll add in at some point.

 #### Why does this exist?